May Childs Nerney: Early life

-Nerney received degrees from Cornell University in 1902, and, three years later, the New York State Library School.
+May Childs Nerney was born in 1876 or 1877.
+She received degrees from Cornell University in 1902, and, three years later, the New York State Library School of Columbia University.
 After graduation, she was employed at the New York State Library, running their book purchases and history section.
 In 1910, Nerney left the New York State Library and accepted a position at the California State Library.
 As an experienced and educated librarian, Nerney was offered a position by California's state librarian, James Louis Gillis, as part of his efforts to develop the state's library.
 At the time California had no library school.
 Nerney moved to California with her mother, but only remained a few months before moving to New Jersey in October 1911.
 She was hired by the Newark Public Library in 1911.
 Nerney worked there as a reference librarian until 1912.